Last Updated on by mitchrezman

 You didn’t mention how your birds are housed so I must assume they are each in their own cage of appropriate size.
 If they share a big cage or aviary, the dynamics of the situation change somewhat.

 You mentioned that you feed the parakeet Hartsfield.
 This is not a brand I’m familiar with nor could I find it on the internet.
 I believe you mean Hartz Mountain, a common brand of small bird food sold in cardboard boxes in superstores and grocery stores.
 I can’t recommend using that type of food because it may have been on the shelf and in warehousing for a very long time since it was packaged.
 The food can be old and won’t provide good nutrition for your little keet.
 The same is true if you are buying food for your cockatiel and conure at places that do not specialize in the freshest, healthiest bird diets.
-It can contain moth larvae that eat the inside of the seeds, leaving nothing for the bird and only causes seed moths to fly around your house unless you are unusually clean about removing every single seed every day.
+It can contain moth larvae that eat the inside of the seeds, leaving nothing for the bird, and only causes seed moths to fly around your house unless you are unusually clean about removing every single seed every day.

 Any all seed diet requires supplementation or you are slowly starving the bird to death, significantly shortening its lifespan and leaving it open to opportunistic diseases.
 All your birds may fit into this category.
 More about supplements further on.

 Birds that are on all seed diets can be converted to pellet diets with which no supplements are required.
 The conversion can be very easy with some birds but require a little longer with others.
 You find your birds to be picky eaters but they would convert over time.
-In fact, we have a plan on how to do the conversion as easily as possible.
+In fact, we have a plan on how to do the conversion as easy as possible.
 This plan happens to refer to Hagen pellets, a very good balanced option available for every size bird but the concepts are valid for any brand of pellet diet.

 Great choices in pellet diets include those available for your size birds from Higgin’s Intune line of pellets or Harrison’s Organic NonGMO pellet line.
 Either of these choices are available in sizes for every parrot species and they are great for foraging by hiding some in foraging toys.

-We have found that Hagen Living World parakeet seed is a very excellent, fresh product that comes in factory sealed bags.
+We have found that Hagen Living World parakeet seed is a very excellent, fresh product that comes in factory-sealed bags.
 It has a “use before” date, just like human foods so you know you are not feeding old, stale seed.
 The fresher the seed, the more nutrients it has available for the bird.
 Higgins Vita Seed with Probiotics is also available for your parakeet as well as your other parrots.

 we have learned these Australian lorikeets are carnivores